AuburnSounds/Dplug/README.md

 Some files falls under the Cockos WDL license.

-However dplug is not a translation of WDL.
+However dplug is not a translation of WDL:
-For example a significant difference compared to WDL is that there is no plugin-wide mutex lock.
+- there is no plugin-wide mutex lock.
+All locks are of a short duration.
+- plugin parameters implement the Observer pattern
+- no need to use Xcode whatsoever.

 Important contributors to WDL include:
 - Cockos: http://www.cockos.com/